Outstanding Patient Experience 2025 - Midlands Ultrasound and Medical Read reviews on Doctify...

 • Inflammation of the testicles

-We test for Mycoplasma with a first catch urine sample in men and a vaginal swab in women.
+We test for Mycoplasma with a first catch urine sample.

 Regular retesting is advised if the patient continues to be at risk.
 A repeat test is recommended with every partner change.